Actively Recruiting

 - Meet the International Classification of Headache Disorders, 3rd edition (2018) criteria for migraine, with or without aura or photosensitivity

-- Experience more than 4 headache days per month and at least three migraine attacks per month
+- Experience more than 4 headache days per month and at least 3 migraine attacks per month

-- No other major health issues based on self-reported data
+- Have no other major health issues based on self-reported data

 - Able to read and communicate in English